wwood/finishm/README.md

 * Determine which contig ends are connected in the assembly graph.
 See `finishm wander`.
 * FinishM 'gapfills' (replaces N characters) using a graph-theoretic approach that appears to outperform current gapfilling programs.
 See `finishm gapfill`.
 * Sometimes a human is better able to interpret an assembly graph than a machine.
 FinishM creates human interpretable graph visualisations that let humans solve assembly problems.
 See `finishm visualise`.
+* Some other experimental _de-novo_ (non-finishing) metagenome assembly techniques are implemented in `finishm assemble`.

 ## Installation